 It also stimulates thyroid function and normalizes blood sugar levels.
 Beauty experts often include it in moisturizers because of its ability to nourish and rejuvenate the skin.
 The oil prevents scarring and can soothe sunburns and/or dry itchy skin and skin conditions such as psoriasis

-If you love making homemade products with natural ingredients, coconut oil can be used to make homemade toothpaste, mosquito repellents, lip balm, lotions, and skin moisturizers
+If you love making homemade products with natural ingredients, coconut oil can be used to make homemade toothpaste, mosquito repellents, lip balm, lotions, and good moisturizer for sensitive skin.

 Now that you know the importance of coconut oil, let’s take a look at the steps involved in making the oil.